fqassem/gbemulator/README.md

 Each read and write operation will now be mapped to the correct section of memory!
 All we need to do is implement each specific section of memory and add it to the correct place in the read/write methods of the MMU!
 We also have defined a convenience 'readSignedByte' method because some operations expect a signed byte.

 Now that the MMU is defined, let's define the necessary memory regions we need to get our emulator working.
-We'll define the memory regions as simple arrays on the MMU class.
-However, because the default BIOS value is pretty big, we'll place it in its own file and import it.
+We'll define some memory regions as simple arrays on the MMU class.
+Other memory regions are a bit more complex, so we'll create classes for them.

+The default BIOS value is pretty big, we'll place it in its own file and import it.

 ```
 export default [